 Salma is suffering from jaundice and is so frail she can barely sit straight.

 Yet, she is tasked with rolling up to 1,500 beedis a day to support her family.

 She is in dire need of medical attention, but visiting the local hospital means a day off work due to long queues and a day's wage in transport.
-Her parents cannot afford either.'No protection'
+Her parents cannot afford either.

 The adverse health impact on beedi workers is visible on all age groups.

 Continuous beedi rolling leads to absorption of high doses of nicotine directly through the skin.